 Rebecca Irby, Founding Partner & Executive Director

-Rebecca is Founding Partner and President of PEAC Institute.
-Over the last ten years, Rebecca has served as an education and technology consultant on diversity and cultural awareness initiatives with the NJ Department of Education, Rutgers University, the National Liberty Museum, Nagoya University and many others.
+Rebecca Irby is the Founding Partner and President of PEAC Institute.
+Over the last ten years, Rebecca has served as an education and technology consultant on diversity and cultural awareness initiatives with the NJ Department of Education, Rutgers University, the National Liberty Museum, Nagoya University, and many others.
 Rebecca also sits on an advisory board incorporating social skills training into the core programs of schools around the United States.
 She recently completed a cross-cultural communications textbook for the Japanese Ministry of Economy, Trade, and Industry.
-Additionally, she created business English communication curricula for some of the world’s largest organizations, including the Red Cross, Toyota, and Mitsubishi.
+Additionally, she created business English communication curricula for some of the world's largest organizations, including the Red Cross, Toyota, and Mitsubishi.
 When not consulting on education initiatives, she works on social documentaries and charity events.
-She produced and debuted her first film ‘That Day’, the story of a Hiroshima survivor, on August 6, 2013.
-Her last charity event was in March 2015, when she organized and rode in a 500km bike and run through the areas affected by the tsunami of 2011.
-She is currently working as Dean of Special Education for BRICK Peshine Academy in Newark, NJ.
+She produced and debuted her first film 'That Day,' the story of a Hiroshima survivor, on August 6, 2013.
+Her last charity event was on March 2015, when she organized and rode in a 500km bike and run through the areas affected by the tsunami of 2011.
+Her last assignment was working as Dean of Special Education for BRICK Peshine Academy in Newark, NJ.
+With PEAC she has organized, trained, and facilitated youth forums to the NPT PrepCom in 2018, 2019, and 2020 as well as a High-Level forum in conjunction with the New Zealand Foreign Ministry and United Nations.
+Rebecca has spoken about nuclear abolition and heart-centered leadership at Harvard Law School, the Yale Policy Conference, The PyeongChang Global Peace Forum; the Free Minds Free People Conference; Busan Democracy Forum; and will be at Barger Leadership Institute (BLI) at the University of Michigan in 2021.

 Steve Leeper, Founding Partner & Vice President